When people talk about hydration, most of the time it’s about what and how much athletes should drink during exercise.

 At Precision Hydration we call this “preloading,” and the practice has been widely studied in the last 20 years or so, both with astronauts and athletes.

-Whilst there’s not a completely bulletproof consensus on the subject (there rarely is) there’s strong evidence that taking in additional sodium with fluids before you start sweating is effective in promoting increased acute fluid retention and in improving endurance performance—especially in the heat.
+While there’s not a completely bulletproof consensus on the subject (there rarely is), there’s strong evidence that taking in additional sodium with fluids before you start sweating is effective in promoting increased acute fluid retention and in improving endurance performance — especially in the heat.

-Once you begin sweating you’re generally going to be fighting a losing battle against fluid and electrolyte loss, so starting off properly hydrated can be extremely beneficial.
-When you’re properly hydrated you have a larger reservoir of fluid to draw from over time than if you’re dehydrated.
+Once you begin sweating, you start the battle against fluid and electrolyte loss, which is why starting off properly hydrated can be extremely beneficial.
+When you’re properly hydrated, you have a larger reservoir of fluid to draw from over time.

-Starting well hydrated has other benefits too.
-Optimal hydration maximizes your blood volume and this helps general cardiovascular function and your ability to dissipate the heat produced by your working muscles.
+Starting well-hydrated has other benefits, too.
+Optimal hydration maximizes your blood volume, which helps general cardiovascular function and your ability to dissipate the heat produced by your working muscles.
 This reduces fatigue and enables you to maintain your performance for longer.

-Despite the relatively obvious benefits of starting exercise well hydrated, a recent study of more than 400 amateur athletes showed that around 31 percent of them were turning up to training sessions (and, in some cases, competitions) dehydrated!
+Despite the relatively obvious benefits of starting exercise well hydrated, a recent study of more than 400 amateur athletes showed that around 31% of them were turning up to training sessions (and, in some cases, competitions) dehydrated!

-This study certainly backs up previous work I’ve read on the subject and the kind of things we’ve seen over many years working with athletes in different scenarios.
-It’s certainly not uncommon to see people only really thinking about hydration once they turn up to a session rather than preparing in advance.
+This study certainly backs up previous work I’ve read on the subject and the kind of things we’ve seen over many years working with athletes.
+It’s not uncommon to see people start considering their hydration strategy once they turn up to a session or race, rather than preparing in advance.

-Often this just happens because those of us who are not full-time athletes are running around flat-out between workouts and aren’t always able to think about preparing properly for them 100 percent of the time.
+Often this just happens because those of us who are not full-time athletes are running around between workouts and aren’t always able to think about preparing properly 100% of the time.
 That’s just life.

 Although athletes turning up to training a bit low on fluids is relatively common, it’s generally less of an issue before major competitions.
 That’s not to say that turning up to an event dehydrated never happens, I’m sure it does.

-The irony of this extra emphasis on pre-event hydration is that quite a lot of athletes can go from slightly under-drinking before training to significantly over-drinking pre-competition and this can lead to a different set of problems including hyponatremia (low blood sodium levels caused by inadequately replacing the sodium lost when sweating and further dilution by drinking plain water or weak sports drinks), something that can be pretty catastrophic for health and performance if it goes unchecked.
+The irony of this extra emphasis on pre-event hydration is that many athletes can go from slightly under-drinking before training to significantly over-drinking pre-competition.
+This can lead to a different set of problems including hyponatremia (low blood sodium levels caused by inadequately replacing the sodium lost when sweating and further dilution by drinking plain water or weak sports drinks), something that can be pretty catastrophic for health and performance if it goes unchecked.

-A recent study found that 10 percent of athletes tested at the IRONMAN European Championships had hyponatremia, which shows you the extent to which hydration issues might be impacting performance.
+A recent study found that 10% of athletes tested at the IRONMAN European Championships had hyponatremia, which shows you the extent to which hydration issues might be impacting performance.

-The importance of sodium to hydration and maintaining your performance was further proven by research conducted at NASA at the end of the 20th century.
+The importance of sodium in hydration and maintaining your performance was further proven by research conducted at NASA at the end of the 20th century.

-NASA’s astronauts were commonly found to be suffering with low blood pressure because they were losing bodily fluids (and therefore blood volume) during their time in microgravity.
+NASA’s astronauts were commonly found to be suffering from low blood pressure because they were losing bodily fluids (and therefore blood volume) during their time in microgravity.

-One NASA paper I read suggested that astronauts live with as much as a 3 to 4 percent deficit in total body fluid levels during a typical mission.
-It was causing them to feel weak, light headed and even to black out on re-entry or once they landed back on terra firma.
+One NASA paper suggested that astronauts live with as much as a 3-4% deficit in total body fluid levels during a typical mission.
+It was causing them to feel weak, lightheaded and even to black out on re-entry or once they landed back on terra firma.
 That’s not something you want to be dealing with when you’re trying to land a rather expensive spacecraft!

-To combat this, NASA tested lots of drinks containing different carbohydrates and electrolyte mixtures and found that the more sodium you put in a drink, the more effective the drink would be at being retained in the body and bloodstream and correcting dehydration.
+To combat this, NASA tested lots of drinks containing different carbohydrates and electrolyte mixtures and found that the more sodium you put in a drink, the more effective the drink would retain in the body and bloodstream, thus correcting dehydration.

-It’s about striking a balance between being aggressive enough to drive some extra fluid retention in your bloodstream without this leading to gastrointestinal issues or excessive fluid build-up making you feel bloated and sluggish.
+Preloading is all about striking a balance between being aggressive enough to drive some extra fluid retention in your bloodstream without leading to gastrointestinal issues or excessive fluid build-up (which might make you feel bloated and sluggish.

-Typical sports drinks, which generally contain ~200 to 500 mg of sodium per liter, simply don’t cut it when it comes to preloading as they’re just way too dilute to make a meaningful difference to blood volume.
-The reality is it’s not vastly different from drinking water.
+Typical sports drinks, which generally contain ~200 to 500 mg of sodium per liter, simply don’t cut it when it comes to preloading.
+They’re just way too dilute to make a meaningful difference to blood volume.
+They’re not vastly different from drinking water.

 At the other extreme, most of the scientific studies that have been conducted in this area have looked at using extremely strong electrolyte drinks containing ~3,600mg of sodium per liter.

-That’s like drinking a bag of saline solution that would normally be put into you via an IV!
-Whilst this has been shown to be highly effective at boosting blood plasma volume, it’s has a tendency to cause upset stomachs, sickness or diarrhoea, something that is obviously very counterproductive when you’re trying to improve your performance!
+That’s like drinking a bag of saline solution that would normally be used in an IV!
+While this has been shown to be highly effective at boosting blood plasma volume, it has a tendency to cause upset stomachs, sickness, or diarrhea, something that is obviously very counterproductive when you’re trying to improve your performance.

-At PH we settled on a strength of 1,500mg of sodium per litre (32oz) for our preloading drinks as that seemed to be the “sweet spot” in that it’s very palatable and easy on the gut, whilst still being effective at boosting your blood plasma volumes and getting you optimally hydrated before your start sweating.
+At PH, we settled on a strength of 1,500mg of sodium per liter (32oz) for our preloading drinks.
+This seemed to be the “sweet spot,” making it very palatable and easy on the gut while still boosting your blood plasma volumes and getting you optimally hydrated before your start sweating.

 If you want to test whether preloading improves your performance, follow these recommendations before your next long/intense training session or “B” race: